MessageSquareSignal

 Individual, not aggregate.
 Instead of sending the same 20 questions to every employee, initiate one-on-one conversations where follow-up questions adapt based on what the person actually says.
 If someone mentions scheduling issues, the conversation explores scheduling — not benefits satisfaction.

 Voice-first, not text-first.
 Many frontline workers are more comfortable speaking than typing, especially in their native language.
-Conversations conducted via voice, in the worker's own language, generate richer and more honest data than typed survey responses.
+Conversations conducted via voice, in the worker's own language, generate richer and more honest data than typed form responses.

 Continuous, not periodic.
 Instead of a quarterly snapshot, create ongoing touchpoints — at onboarding, after a shift change, during a transition, before a known attrition risk window.
 The goal is a continuous signal, not a periodic measurement.